locka99/cpp-to-rust-book/compiling_and_linking/index.md

 }
 ```

-The `argc`value says how many elements are in the argv array of `char *`.
-Many executables want to process arguments which can become inordinately complex \(and and buggy\) so most software will use a function like `getopt()` or `getopt_long()` to simplify the process.
+Processing arguments can become inordinately complex \(and buggy\) so most software will use a function like `getopt()` or `getopt_long()` to simplify the process.

 Note that `getopt()` is not a standard C function and is not portable, e.g. to Windows.
 So immediately we see an example of problem that C\/C++ forces us to solve.

-Rust doesn't arguments this way.
-Instead you can access the command-line parameters from std::env::args\(\).
-Namespacing is covered later, but std::env::args\(\) means we are invoking the function called args\(\) which resides inside a module env which resides inside a module std.
+Rust doesn't process arguments this way.
+Instead you access the command-line parameters from `std::env::args\(\)` from anywhere in the code.
+That is to say, there is a function called `args()` under the namespace `std::env` that returns the strings on the command-line.

-The function args\(\) returns the parameters in a string array.
+The function `args\(\)` returns the parameters in a string array.
 As with C++, the first element of the array at index 0 is the command itself:

 ```rust
 fn main() {